EduardGomezEscandell/ConsoleChess/README.md

 CMake can be used.
 Compilation script `build.sh` is provided for linux users.
 For other platforms you can use the file in `source/CMakeLists.txt`.

 ### Test
-If you build it, two executables are generated. `ConsoleChess` runs the game. `build/ChessTests <verbosity>` runs the unit tests.
+If you build it, two executables are generated. `build/Release/ConsoleChess` runs the game. `build/Release/ChessTests <verbosity>` runs the unit tests.
 Call it with different levels of verbosity (0--2) to see more or fewer details.

 ### Play
 Wait for a few weeks while I implement the features in my free time.
 Then build the project and run `ConsoleChess`.
 Pick a colour and input your moves as requested.
 Either find a friend to play with or wait for a while longer while I implement an AI.